Overview

 Launching World Vision’s Pacific Development Group (PDG) work with GULL in PNG

-The World Vision action learning cascade leaders for WV-GULL’s work in Papua New Guinea (PNG) met with GULL‟s Founding Chancellor, Sir Paulias Matane on Monday 1 November 2010 to discuss the role that GULL can play in facilitating self-directed community mobilization.
+Participants in the GULL approach to action learning in Papua New Guinea met with GULL's Founding Chancellor, Sir Paulias Matane on Monday 1 November 2010 to discuss the role that GULL can play in facilitating self-directed community mobilization.

-David Sweeting, Programme Development Manager, WV PDG, outlined the WV-GULL application:
+David Sweeting, Programme Development Manager, WV PDG, outlined the GULL application:

 The need for holistic lifelong learning